evgeniy-scherbina/trust_wallet/README.md

 - in-memory storage (which can be replaced with persistent storage in the future)
 - parser itself which is backed by previous two components

+`main.go` contains interface itself if you want to play around in `main()` function

+`parser_test.go` contains tests which can be used as an example how to use parser API

 ## Install dependencies (one library for tests: github.com/stretchr/testify)
 `go mod tidy`